teambit/docs/docs/guidelines-vue.md

 ## Vue Compiler

 Each Bit component is linked with a compiler.
-The Bit compiler is transpiling and bundling the source code to build files that can run in another project.
+The Bit compiler is transpiling or bundling the source code to build files that can run in another project.
 The officially supported vue Compiler can be found [here](https://bit.dev/bit/envs/bundlers/vue).
 To install it in your project run: